You’ve probably seen solar panels mounted on rooftops and might even have panels installed to supply your own home with green power.

 Solar Panel Structure

-In the earlier period, solar panels production was for providing energy in space.
-Scientists tried to find ways to make them both lightweight and durable, but that was unattainable then.
-It was challenging to cut the selenium waffles into just the right size because there was no laser-cutting technology.
+Scientists tried to determine ways to make them both lightweight and durable.
+However, it was challenging to cut the selenium waffles into just the right size in the absence of laser-cutting technology.

-Fast forward to the present day, the primary material that makes up solar panels is silicon.
-Not only is it easier to handle, but it also converts the energy into electricity efficiently.
-Modern photovoltaic cells comprise
+Fast forward to the present day, the primary material that makes up new solar panels is silicon.
+Not only is it easier to handle, but it’s also more efficient in converting energy into electricity efficiently.
+Modern photovoltaic cells include:

 - Front and back electrical contacts